 Lakes around the world are turning brown.
 This is both good and bad.
 Browning is a sign of recovery from acid rain, but it’s also a symptom of climate change and development.
-Read on to discover why lakes are browning, consequences for lake health, and how you can help monitor water quality and contribute to global datasets.
-You can also download this information as a brochure.
+Discover why lakes are browning, consequences for lake health, and how you can help monitor water quality and contribute to global datasets.

 Plant matter and pollutants from the landscape flow into lakes.
 Since lakes are often the lowest point in the watershed, they are reliable indicators of watershed health.
 Landscapes that are heavily forested deliver high amounts of dissolved organic matter (DOM) from decaying leaf litter and soil.
 Agricultural runoff contributes excess nutrients which fuel algal growth.
 As landscapes change, so does water clarity and lake chemistry.
 Monitoring lakes can provide early warning of broader changes across the landscape.

 Lakes turn brown due to an increase in dissolved organic matter.
 DOM is transported from the watershed and soil into lakes.
 As the land recovers from acidification, more organic material is released in the soil and flows into lakes.
 Browning can also occur due to climate change; increased precipitation and storms can increase DOM runoff into lakes.

 Browner lakes are less clear, which impacts many lake features.
 Light penetrates shallower in brown waters, so surface waters heat up faster in browner lakes.
 Reduced water clarity can depress oxygen levels and algal productivity, with implications for aquatic organisms and the lake food web.